New Users Get $10 Off

 As mentioned, field-level tickets are the most expensive—but not as expensive as you might think.
 The seats on the Left and Right field lines that aren’t as close to the home plate can cost as little as $36 for some games.
 These seats also offer excellent access to the delicious food options available at Citi Field.
 Don’t forget, this includes Shake Shack, which is delivered to Delta Platinum and Gold seats for free.

 The best deals on the Field Level are the Baseline Gold seats (section 128, rows 1-5).
-Located right behind the left and right field ball boys, these tickets run from $65 and are always within the first 5 rows.
-The Field Box (sections 109, 110, 125, 126) will get you just behind either baseline, and you can usually get tickets for $52.
+Located right behind the left- and right-field ball boys, these tickets start at $65 and are always in the first 5 rows.
+The Field Box (sections 109, 110, 125, and 126) is just behind either baseline, and you can usually get tickets for $52.
 Feeling a little fancier?
 Set yourself up directly behind the baseline with a couple of tickets in the Metropolitan Box for as little as $80.

 The Promenade Level: